 Edge security means cybersecurity protection for the networks in your organization that are closest to the internet, no matter what endpoints are connecting to it or how far away they are physically or in organizational proximity to the center of your company.

-What are the parts of edge security?
+What are the parts of network edge security?

-The parts of edge security at DOT Security are unified threat management (UTM) devices and web application firewalls (WAF).
+The parts of network edge security at DOT Security are unified threat management (UTM) devices and web application firewalls (WAF).
 They work together to ensure that you have protective hardware on routers and software for network edge security.

 How do I secure my edge devices?